OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-33.md

 ## Numbers 33:39

-Aaron was one hundred and twenty-three years old when he died on Mount Hor.
+Aaron was one hundred and twenty-three years of age when he passed away on Mount Hor.

 ## Numbers 33:40